-Example of cooperation's between private and public actors
+Cooperation between private and public actors

 Skolsamverkan (School-collaboration) is a private operator who offers help to regions, municipalities and schools to develop the quality of their career and counselling guidance, and to increase their interaction with the working life.
 School-collaboration helps operators on the labour market to gain understanding, knowledge and interaction with schools.
 School-collaboration works on assignments, and initiates and operates projects.